 Champions.
 For Inspiration.

-All Team Panasonic members recognize the importance of the inspiration they’ve received along their journeys.
+Team Panasonic athletes recognize the importance of the inspiration they’ve received along their journeys.
 Champions for Progress will highlight the people, places and forces that have touched each athlete and show how they moved them forward, allowing them to return that support to others and their communities.

 Few athletes become elite champions.
 Fewer hold world records.
 Katie has achieved both measures, driven by a simple philosophy: success is determined by the work you put in.
-That mindset brought her gold in the 2012 and 2016 Olympic Games, as well as success in the classroom as a student.
+That mindset brought her gold in the 2012, 2016 and 2020 Olympic Games, as well as success in the classroom as a student.
 Today, she inspires young people to pursue STEM opportunities, reminding them that accomplishments are earned, luck doesn’t win medals and self-determination is the most rewarding gift you can give to yourself.
-See her journey